-Apple Watch battery life may have improved over the years, but the smartwatch still requires almost nightly charging - no matter if you're wearing a shiny new Series 4 or a Series 1, Series 2 or Series 3.
+Battery life on the Apple Watch may have improved down the years, but the smartwatch still requires a charge every day - no matter if you're wearing a shiny new Series 5 or an older model, like the Series 3.

-And though software updates will continue to improve the Apple Watch's battery efficiency, helping you eke out a bit more tracking before placing it on the charging puck, there's plenty of things you can do to help keep things powered for longer.
+And though updates continue to improve the Apple Watch's battery efficiency, helping you eke out a bit more tracking before placing it on the charger, there's plenty of things you can do to help keep things powered for longer.

 How long does Apple Watch battery last?

 The most important thing to know about battery life is that it's all relative; you could log a workout that drains the battery in a flash, or you could wear the watch all day without really checking it, and it'll last longer.